The Big Picture

 Links to Other Sites

-"Cookies" are small bits of text that are either used for the duration of a session ("session cookies"), or saved on a user's hard drive in order to identify that user, or information about that user, the next time the user logs on to a website ("persistent cookies").
+"Cookies" are small bits of text that are either used for the duration of a session ("session cookies"), or saved on a user's hard drive to identify that user, or information about that user, the next time the user logs on to a website ("persistent cookies").
 This website does not use persistent cookies or any other persistent tracking technology.
 However, this site does use Google Analytics, a tool that provides basic information about website visitors.
 Please note that this third party service will place a file on your computer so that it can recognize if you visit nauticalcharts.noaa.gov in the future.
 See below for more information.
 Lastly, one or more of our component sites may use session cookies to provide streamlined navigation.
 These session cookies are deleted from the component's server after your session ends and information from them is not collected or saved.

 Interaction with Children